|Nutrition Facts (per serving)|

 Like all mimosas, it's best to keep things simple, so you only need three liquid ingredients to make this drink.
 The base is a lovely combination of pear vodka and apple cider, which is topped with your favorite sparkling wine.
 The apple garnish and cinnamon sugar rim complete the look and give you a little spiced, fruity sweetness to enjoy while you drink with friends and family.

 1 1/2 ounces pear vodka

 1 1/2 ounces apple cider

-- 4 to 5 ounces Champagne (or sparkling wine)
+4 to 5 ounces sparkling wine, to taste

 Gather the ingredients.